Public API#

 hamming window, 1024 points, 40% overlap

-Let’s first instantiate the ShortTimeFFT since we want to run a spectral analysis:
+Let’s first instantiate the ShortTimeFFT since we want to run a spectral transform:

 from scipy.signal import ShortTimeFFT